Facing the Monsters

 And terror would rip through my gut.

 One would think I would run to the barn and finish the task as soon as possible in order to take advantage of what light was left, but somehow that thought never occurred to me.
-Instead, I was saunter up the hill, dreading the dimness of the feed room, worrying about what gruesome death awaited me.
+Instead, I would saunter up the hill, dreading the dimness of the feed room, worrying about what gruesome death awaited me.
 I know you’re wondering why I didn’t just take a flashlight, and that’s a valid thought, but we never had one that worked.
 Batteries were expensive, and most often, they were low on the list of priorities.

 Having finally made it to the barn, I would go about my chores as quickly as possible.
-Inevitably, by the time I was finished, the last bits of light would have fallen away, and I would face the wide open space between the protection of the barn and the comfort of the light from the kitchen and back door–no doubt a gauntlet of monsters.
-So I would screw up my courage, take a deep breath, and I would run–as fast as my chubby legs could take me, arms pumping, chin jutting forward, long brown hair flailing backward, heart pounding–the whole way to the doorstep.
+Inevitably, by the time I was finished, the last bits of light would have fallen away, and I would face the wide open space between the protection of the barn and the comfort of the light from the kitchen and back door–-no doubt a gauntlet of monsters.
+So I would screw up my courage, take a deep breath, and I would run-–as fast as my chubby legs could take me, arms pumping, chin jutting forward, long brown hair flailing backward, and heart pounding–the whole way to the doorstep.
 You might imagine that I would then rip the door open to get inside as quickly as possible, but I did not.
 Magic lay in the golden square of light falling through the door, and there I was safe, so I would stand and catch my breath before going inside and declaring my mission complete.

 Daddy didn’t send me to feed often, but he did it several times a year.
 I was 26-years-old when I realized why.
 I’m not sure why I was thinking about those dark runs down the hill, but suddenly my father’s reasoning became clear.
 He was steeling me for the monsters that lay ahead.
-He was doing that thing that brave parents do–the hard thing, the thing that hurts a little–because it would be years before his job was to be my friend.
+He was doing that thing that brave parents do-–the hard thing, the thing that hurts a little-–because it would be years before his job was to be my friend.
 In those early years, his charge was to prepare me for doing those things in life that would terrify me but that had to be done.